 My friend Michelle from Sow 'n' Sow inspired me to use my knowledge and skills and apply them to a small brand.
 I was working for her at the time when I started formulating and coming up with ideas for Mimosa Botanicals.
 I learned a lot from her, like the day to day running of a business, particularly wholesale and branding.
 She was a great sounding board, and still is to this day.

-What words of advice would you give someone starting their own business?
+Can you offer any words of advice to someone wanting to start their own business?

 Just do it!
 Don’t be afraid to ask for help and reach out to the people you admire, even if you haven’t met them in person.
 I’ve found that most people are happy to share their knowledge and be supportive.